diegomarquez/game-builder/README.md

         + Overview on all the callbacks available to game_object
         + Overview on all the callbacks available to canvas_wrapper
         + Overview on all the callbacks available to component
+        + Overview on all the callbacks available to collider_component
-        + Bubbleing
+        + Bubbling
     * Canvas Wrapper
-        + Pause & Resume
         + Extensions
     * Different ways to send in arguments to a game_object
         + Configuration Type
         + Through assembler.get
-        + Through game_object.start
+        + Through game_object.start ( This will be no more, doesn't make sense )
     * Layer Manager
         + Other features
+    * Demos requiring more than one module
+        + Demo: Dynamic add and remove of childs in containers
+        + Demo: Dynamic add and remove of components
+        + Pausing/Resuming
+        + Reclaiming of game_objects
     * Text
         + Use this in all the examples to explain what is going on Screen

 - Write a README.md for each example

-- Have a common folder with all the game_objects and components used in all the examples.
+- Explain main components in the main README.md
-    * Having them duplicated in every example is getting retarded.

 - Spike Performance Boost
     - Back Buffer (Another canvas in memory)
         - Stress example
             - Current rendering Vs. Back buffer rendering
-    - Canvas caching.
+    - Canvas caching
         * Cache static drawings (Drawing Renderer, NEW)
         * Cache Images (Bitmap renderer)

+- Remove canvas_wrapper pause in favour of the layer manager pause

 - Handle Adding and removing of renderer in a similar fashion to other components

+- Organization, Recycling and Destruction
-- Clean up of pools.
-Bundles.
+    * Cleanup of pools.
+    * Bundles of creation pool setups
+    * Reclaimer.
+This guy will be used to get the specified game_objects back into their pools for re-use.

 -----------------------------------